HuanLab/ML4MassSpec/README.md

 ## Quick Start: Local Setup (Recommended)

-### 1. Install Anaconda (Includes Python)
+### 1. Confirm Anaconda is Installed

-Download and install Anaconda for your operating system from [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution).
-Follow the default installation instructions.

-Anaconda comes with Python pre-installed, so you do **not** need to install Python separately.

-After installation, you can check your Python version by opening Anaconda Prompt (Windows) or Terminal (Mac/Linux) and running:
+Make sure you have installed Anaconda as described in the "What You Need" section above.
+If already installed, you can check your Python version by opening Anaconda Prompt (Windows) or Terminal (Mac/Linux) and running:

 ```bash
 python --version
 ```

 You should see Python 3.8 or higher.
 If not, you can specify the version when creating your conda environment in the next step.

 ### 2. Open Jupyter Notebook (Beginner Friendly)